northswiss/jekyll-boilerplate/_posts/2016-08-17-an-interview-with-essentiel-s-antwerp-fashion-travel-specialist.md

 published: true
 title: 'An interview with Essentiel''s Antwerp Retail Travel Specialist '
 seo-meta: >-
-  Magalie Fornoville, travel manager at Belgium's successful fashion brand gives us an inside scoop on how she manages the retail travel at the company's headquarters.
+  Magali Fornoville, travel manager at Belgium's successful fashion brand gives us an inside scoop on how she manages the retail travel at the company's headquarters.
 subtitle: 'TravelPerk Interview Series '